 Questions of Councillor Jillian Creasy to Councillor Leigh Bramall (Cabinet Member for Business, Skills and Development)

-- 1. What are the arrangements for negotiating, tracking, obtaining and spending 106 monies? - 2.
-Which officer has overall responsibility?
+1. What are the arrangements for negotiating, tracking, obtaining and spending 106 monies?

 As the reply to this is quite long, I've asked officers to respond directly by email.